avlindfors/wordsmith/README.md

 > docker build . -t avlindfors/wordsmith-server
 ```
 ### 2. Start the UI and server.
-With Makefile (starts ui and server docker containers, incl. a mongo instance with mongo-express)
+With Makefile (starts ui and backend docker containers, incl. a mongo instance with mongo-express)
 ```bash
 > make start
 ```